EMCL-EU/EMCL-EU.github.io/content/students.md

 - [Courses](/students/courses)
 - [Alumni](/students/alumni)

 More general information can be found in the [UG student handbook](https://www.rug.nl/cf/pdfs/cf-international-student-guide-2023.pdf).
-For the upcoming EMCL++ programme, please check the [course overview](/students/courses).
+For the upcoming EMCL-25 programme, please check the [course overview](/students/courses).

 </div>